airasia/terraform-google-vpc_network/README.md

 }
 ```

-If you face errors like the following
+If you face errors like the following :

 ```
 Error: Error waiting to create GlobalAddress: Error waiting for Creating GlobalAddress: Invalid IP CIDR range: 10.24.0.0/16 conflicts with IP range 10.24.0.0/16 that was allocated by resource projects/PROJECT_ID/global/addresses/gservices-address-tfstg-edsh.
 ```

-This is because of a bug in GCP side where deleting a range before detaching it from the connection will not allow you to recreate the range :
+This is because of a bug in GCP side where deleting a reserved range before detaching it from the connection will not allow you to recreate the range :
 https://cloud.google.com/vpc/docs/configure-private-services-access#deleting-allocation

-In terraform, the range gets deleted first and then gets detached from the connection because of resource dependencies are like that.
-So whenever we want to destroy and recreate a range, we will run into this issue.
+In terraform, the reserved range gets deleted first and then gets detached from the connection because of resource dependencies.
+So whenever we want to destroy and recreate a reserved range, we will run into this issue.

-So, to overcome this you have to do the following ,
+To overcome this you have to do the following ,

-1) Create a "temp" raserved range and attach only this to the connection, so all the other ranges are detached from the connection :
+1) Create a "temp" reserved range and attach only this to the connection, so all the other reserved ranges are detached from the connection :

 export PROJECT_ID=YOUR_PROJECT_ID
 export VPC_NETWORK=NAME_OF_THE_VPC